MichaelRafferty/ConTroll/System-Documents-and-Coding-Standards/Portal-Token-Workflow.md

       set new multiple flag
    6. Update identity usage if the idType is perinfo ('p')
    7. Continue with "Validation Complete"
+4. If (count == 0)
+   1. show the message that if they think they have an account....
+   2. show the edit person modal allowing them to create a new account for this email
+5. if (count > 1)
+   1. for each match item, create an encrypted URI to log in as that account, adding to the match element returned the following:
+      1. ts: time()
+      2. lid: $linkid   // link in the portalTokenLinks table
+      3. validationType: $validationType   // authentication type
+      4. multiple: strtolower($email)     // the matching email
+      5. issue: banned flag (Y/N)
+   2. Display the match list with a clickable URI on fullName
+   3. When user clicks on one of those links, it passes control back to index.php?vid=<encrypted string> and the process starts at the top

 ## Validation Complete Workflow
 1. If not an oauth validation (it is a login)